bahaaaldin214/Quixotic/index.md

 ```

 In this example, the `Tree` class is the same one we been using, and `Stone` class is the exact same but with a different sprite.
+As you might have notices the first value of the tiles array is an array as well that is becaue it's a list of objects on the same position in an order from bottom to top.
+In this case its a tree tile ontop of a grass tile.

 ![Image of example above](https://github.com/bahaaaldin214/Quixotic-Engine/edit/master/examples/images/tileMap.png "TileMap example")

 <h2>Display</h2>